Jeff Garcia: Calgary Stampeders

-At 6-foot-1 and 195 pounds, Garcia was considered too small for the National Football League and was not selected in the 1994 NFL Draft.
+At 6-foot-1 and 195 pounds, Garcia was considered too small for the National Football League and was not selected in the 1994 NFL draft.
 In 1994, Garcia started his professional career in Calgary with the Calgary Stampeders of the Canadian Football League.
-He won a place on Calgary's roster as their third-string quarterback behind Doug Flutie and Steve Taylor when he threw two fourth-quarter touchdowns in his exhibition game appearance in 1994.
-Soon after he was named backup quarterback to Doug Flutie.
+He won a place on Calgary's roster as their third-string quarterback behind Doug Flutie and Steve Taylor when he threw two fourth-quarter touchdowns in his exhibition game appearance in 1994; soon after, he was named backup quarterback to Flutie.
 Garcia took over as starter in 1995 when Flutie was sidelined midway through the season with an elbow injury.
 In his second start filling in for Flutie, Garcia set a team record with 546 passing yards and six touchdown passes in the Labour Day game against Edmonton touching off an eventual quarterback controversy among some fans when Flutie later returned.
 Flutie ended up starting over Garcia in the Grey Cup that year which the Stampeders lost.
 After Flutie signed as a free-agent with the Toronto Argonauts in 1996, Garcia took over as the Stampeders' starting quarterback.
 During Garcia's three years as starter, the Stampeders finished with records of 13–5, 10–8, and 12–6.

 In 1997, Garcia won the Jeff Nicklin Memorial Trophy, an award given to the Most Outstanding Player in the CFL Western Division.
 Garcia led the Stampeders to the Western Final in 1996 and to the Western Semi-Final in 1997.
 In 1998, he led the team to a Grey Cup victory over the Hamilton Tiger-Cats and was named Grey Cup MVP.
 Garcia's performance included an 80-yard, game-ending drive to set up the game-winning field goal on the last play of the game.
 Garcia was also named as the 1998 CFL All-Star at quarterback.

 Garcia was inducted to the Stampeders Wall of Fame on September 14, 2012, along with 5 others (Rudy Linterman, Gerry Shaw, Kelvin Anderson, Sig Gutsche, Norman Kwong).

 San Francisco 49ers

+1999

 Following the Grey Cup victory, Garcia was signed as a backup to Steve Young with the San Francisco 49ers of the National Football League.
-Over the summer, he had been fighting for a spot on the roster, but early in the 1999 season, Steve Young was hit by Arizona Cardinals CB Aeneas Williams and suffered his final professional concussion, knocking him out for the year.
+Over the summer, he had been fighting for a spot on the roster, but early in the 1999 season, Young was hit by Arizona Cardinals cornerback Aeneas Williams and suffered his final professional concussion, knocking him out for the year.
 Garcia stepped in and shared time with former Stanford quarterback Steve Stenstrom finishing the season.

 Garcia won his first NFL start against the Tennessee Titans 24–22.
-After being benched for poor performances, Garcia was reinstated as the starting QB and in the final 5 games of the regular season, finished by tossing 8 TD passes to only 2 interceptions.
-Garcia finished his rookie season with 11 TDs and 11 INTs.
+After being benched for poor performances, Garcia was reinstated as the starting quarterback and in the final five games of the regular season, finished by tossing 8 touchdown passes to only 2 interceptions.
+Garcia finished his rookie season with 11 touchdowns and 11 interceptions.